-- Finally, head to the beach for a nice relax.
-If the red flags are up then you can just take a stroll or perch don’t he rocks and watch the waves crash.
+- Finally, head to the beach to relax.
+If the red flags are up then you can just take a stroll or perch on the rocks and watch the waves crash.
 If it is nicer weather, you can take a dip in the Arabian Sea or soak up some sun on the sand.
-Bear in mind that it can be busy so bring swimwear with a little more coverage than a string bikini if you don’t want to attract attention.
-Oh, and if you are a Starbucks fan, there is one right the beach here for your coffee addiction (or if you just want some good air con).
+Bear in mind that it can be busy, so bring swimwear with a little more coverage than a string bikini if you don’t want to attract attention.
+Oh, and if you are a Starbucks fan, there is one right on the beach here for your coffee addiction (or if you just want some good aircon).

 24.)
 Join an Adventure at Nihara Resort and Spa Hotel

 You can take to the sparkling water of Lake Vembanad on a kayak which is an amazing way to relax.
-It is a wonderful way to detox from the busy city.
-They also have their own boat so sunset cruises are also an option.
+It is a wonderful way to de-stress from the busy city.
+They even have their own boat so sunset cruises are also an option.